Grandparents' Rights Lawyer in Media, PA

 Grandparents have no inherent rights under Pennsylvania law to spend time with their grandchildren.
 However, most courts will allow regular access to grandparents who have an established relationship with the child.

 Cantor & Meyer, P.C. represents grandparents who are seeking visitation, as well as grandparents who have served as the de facto parents and wish to establish formal legal custody.
 Based in Media, Pennsylvania, our family law practice serves clients in Delaware, Chester, Montgomery, and Philadelphia counties.
-Call 484-441-6413 for a free phone consultation.
+Call 610-566-6164 for a phone consultation.

 Grandparents’ Rights to Visitation